victorncg/victorncg/README.md

 **CEO and co-founder [@tradingcomdados](https://www.tradingcomdados.com)**

-Welcome everyone!

-We have recently launched our own Python library for quantitative finance!
+We have recently launched our own Python library for quantitative finance.
+Check it out!

 ```python
 !pip install tradingcomdados